Our content may include links to products from our partners

 Use Your Savings to Pay Debt Down Faster

-You might be one of those who regularly contributes to a savings plan.
+You might be one of those who regularly contribute to a savings plan.
 While this is good, you can also look at the angle that this money could help you pay your debts.
 If you already have an emergency fund and are currently saving for irregular expenses, you may want to think about this regular cash outlay.

-You can consider suspending extra payments to Canada Savings Bonds or other savings accounts until such time that you’ve paid off your card debts.
+You can consider suspending extra payments to US Savings Bonds or other savings accounts until such time that you’ve paid off your card debts.
 Use this strategy if you are not saving for anything specific such as kitchen repairs.

 Think of it this way: the money you will save by paying your debts faster will be considerably higher than whatever interest you can earn in a savings account.
 And if ever you get your hands on an income tax refund, pay increases, or other unexpected funds, use them to pay down your debts.

 For even more ideas of where you can find money to help you pay off your debt, check this out.
 This showcases all the places you can find money to save.
 Then, use the money that you save to pay down debt.